stevenokm/UMC_BERT/README.md

 ...
 └── file_split_last
 ```
-* each file should follw following file format
+* each file should follw following file format, and the inputs are readed line by line
 ``` html
 <doc id=SOME_IDs>
 some plain texts line 1